remygrandin/DrawTheNet.IO/README.md

 # Build Instruction
 ## Docker Build (Prefered)

-You can easily build the tool to host locally with the provided [docker file](./tools/Dockerfile)
+You can easily build the tool to host locally with the provided [docker file](./tools/Dockerfile):

 ```
 cd ./tools/
 docker build -t local/drawthenet.io .
 ```

-It will build the docker image from scratch, including downloading the icons from alland you can run it with the following command:
+It will build the docker image from scratch, including downloading the icons from all vendor specified above.
+It will run the app with nginx, listening on port 80.

 ## Local Build
 You need [libvisio2svg](https://github.com/kakwa/libvisio2svg) installed and available in you path for the full build to work.